markjnkim/es_mod/01-html/content/step-6-reach-out.md

 </section>
 ```

 Let's unpack this solution and see if our choices made sense.
 We created a new class called `contact` for this section's blue background color and alignment.
-The section heading reassigned the class `section-title` because most of the styling needed has been done for us, such as the font-size, margin, padding, and even border.
-Only the font color for the `<h2>` element will need to be reassigned, but that's better than rewriting this CSS rule since we will reuse five of the CSS declarations.
+The section heading reassigned the class `section-title` because most of the styling needed has been done for us, such as the font-size, margin, padding, and border.
+Only the font color for the `<h2>` element will need to be reassigned, but that's better than rewriting this CSS rule since we will reuse four of the CSS declarations.